Cave Canem Poetry Prize

 Final Judge: Terrance Hayes

-The deadline for submitting to the 2014 competition is March 17, 2014 at 11:59 pm.
+The deadline for submitting to the 2014 competition has passed.
 The winner of this year's competition will be announced in October 2014.
-Guidelines for on-line submission.